 4.10.
-Current versus non-current classification
+Classification of assets and liabilities to current and non-current

 The Group presents assets and liabilities in the interim condensed statement of financial position based on current/non-current classification.
 An asset is current when it is:

 - Expected to be realized or intended to be sold or consumed in the normal operating cycle - Held primarily for the purpose of trading - Expected to be realized within twelve months after the reporting period, or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period